shmorri/oxd-python/demosite/README.md

 ### Configuring the oxd-server

-Edit the file `/opt/oxd-server/conf/oxd-conf.json`

-* Change the OP HOST name to your OpenID Provider domain at the line `"op_host": "https://ce-dev.gluu.org"`

 Edit the file `/opt/oxd-server/conf/oxd-default-site-config.json`

+* Set the OP HOST name to your OpenID Provider domain at the line `"op_host": ""`
 * Change the `response_types` line to `"response_types": ["code"]`

 Start the oxd-server